How Do Dentists Treat Cavities?

 How Do Dentists Treat Cavities

-Cavities are small holes that form in the teeth due to tooth decay.
+Cavities are holes in your teeth caused by tooth decay.

-If left untreated, they can lead to severe pain, infection, and even tooth loss.
+If not treated, they can lead to pain, infection, or even loss of the tooth.

 1. Spotting the Enemy: How Dentists Diagnose Cavities

-Dentists diagnose cavities during routine checkups using visual exams and dental X-rays.
+Dentists diagnose cavities during routine checkups using both visual exams and dental X-rays.

 2. Early Action, Big Results: The Importance of Early Cavity Detection